+- Can the prolonged survival be attributed to the investigational drug? or - Is it the effect of subsequent therapy?

+or

-- Can the prolonged survival be attributed to the investigational drug? - Is it the effect of subsequent therapy? or - What would have been the survival of patients one and two had they not received the new therapies? - What is the key question of interest? - Survival regardless of whether a patient received another therapy? - Survival had patients not received new therapies?
+- What would have been the survival of patients one and two had they not received the new therapies? - What is the key question of interest? - Survival regardless of whether a patient received another therapy? or - Survival if patients not received new therapies?